 Research some of the fun & free activities in your area

-Zoos, aquariums, water parks and big amusement parks are a great treat, but they usually require a full day’s investment of time and a considerable spend.
+Zoos, aquariums, water parks, and big amusement parks are open again and a great treat, but they usually require a full day’s investment of time and a considerable spend.
 Make a list of parks, walking trails, splash pads, libraries and the like in your area so you can plan an outing in a snap without having to think too much or take out a bank loan.
 Many of these places will have special summer programming so be sure to check the website and make note of anything you want to attend.

 Take advantage of seasonal deals

 In June, prices tend to go down on things like tools (in anticipation of Father’s Day) and refrigerators and appliances (in anticipation of new models coming out).
 Have your eye on a new car?
 If the new model comes out in fall, you might see price breaks on older models as early as late spring.
 June is usually a good time to score a good deal on a gym membership too, as clubs try to lure you inside to work out.
 Now is also the time to start keeping an eye out for sales on everything from clothes to seasonal home goods and outdoor furniture as – believe it or not – retailers start making room for fall stock.
-Many will have Canada Day / Fourth of July sales offering deep, 24-72 hour discounts.
+Many will have Canada Day/Fourth of July sales offering deep, 24-72 hour discounts.
 Bottom line?
 If you need time to research a purchase, do it now!